deibhaid/vid2vlc/README.md

 This extension:
 - Does not collect or transmit any user data
 - Only accesses pages when activated via context menu
-- Stores VLC path configuration locally in Chrome sync storage
+- All playlist files are created locally
+- No external servers or analytics

 ## License